endia-ai/Endia/README.md

 # Welcome to Endia 24.6

-**Endia** is a dynamic Machine Learning Library, featuring:
+**Endia** is a Machine Learning Framework written in pure Mojo, featuring:

-- **Algorithmic Differentiation**: Compute derivatives of arbitrary order for training Neural Networks and beyond.
+- **AD**: Compute derivatives of arbitrary order for training Neural Networks and beyond.
 - **Signal Processing:** Complex Numbers, Fourier Transforms, Convolution, and more.
 - **JIT Compilation:** Leverage the [MAX Engine](https://www.modular.com/) to speed up your code.
 - **Dual API:** Choose between a PyTorch-like imperative or a JAX-like functional interface.